madanpandey97/Pdf-Image-Reader/README.md

-# Pdf-Image-Reader Using Tesseracts and Poppler
+# PDF-Image-Reader Using Tesseracts and Poppler
 ## Extracting all the image associated with pdf and identify all the text embedded in Image

 #### Technology Used